 PGT shows the most benefits when used during the initial stages of scar formation.
-However, a majority of patients are often noncompliant with PGT due to prolonged periods of time wearing the garment, poor appearance, discomfort from heat, and restricted movement.
+However, the majority of patients are often non-adherent with PGT due to prolonged periods of time wearing the garment, poor appearance, discomfort from heat, and restricted movement.

 Coordination of care